asnow4u/NetworkServerProject2/README.md

  If you ask for a file and it displays that file was created, the file will be found in the folder where you compiled the client. use "ls" to see the files in the directory.

+To make it easy I have provided a txt file in the server that you can request.
+The file name is test.txt.
+Use the following code when the server is up.
+"java FClient localhost portnumber -g test.txt"